 Roofing companies vary in size, as do the size and complexity of their projects.
 These projects may be under a hundred thousand dollars or multi-million dollars in size.
-In these various organizations, the question is who the frontline supervisor is?
-Some organizations are structured to empower the project superintendent as the decision making person in the field.
+Some organizations are structured to empower the project superintendent as the decision-making person in the field.
+In these various organizations, the question is who the frontline supervisor is.

 In this article, we are going to focus on the empowerment of the foreman and their role's impact on performance, crew management, work execution, and generating your organization's revenue and profit.

 The foreman manages the crew, and it is at the crew level where the rubber meets the road; profits are made or lost.
 In leading your field teams, they dictate the way your work is put in place, affecting the outcomes of safety, quality, production, and project obligations.
 The foreman is such a key player in the degree of success of the project; we need to teach them the skills to be fully empowered and successful.

 In most companies, the foreman's role is to oversee a limited number of direct reports (the crew).
 Many times the foreman is required to do production work as a working foreman and may be expected to manage a large workforce, which may affect the capacity of the foreman's management capabilities.
 We also expect them to get the crew to meet the production goals for that day and ensure that company policies and procedures are followed.
 They may only have limited authority or leeway to deviate from planned goals and objectives.

 These limiting factors placed on our foreman are an outcome of the organization's structure and culture on how the foreman is chosen and trained.
 They are often selected from among the crews and are promoted to foreman positions solely based on their effectiveness and productivity of work.